stolostron/multicloud-operators-subscription/docs/gitrepo_subscription.md

 # Git repository channel subscription

-You can subscribe to public or enterprise Git repositories that contain Kubernetes resource YAML files or Helm charts, or both.
+You can subscribe to public or enterprise Git repositories that contain Kubernetes resource YAML files, Helm charts, or both.
 This document gives examples of connecting to a Git repository through a channel and subscribing to Kubernetes resources and Helm charts from the Git repository.

 ## Supported Git servers